 The Authority will prepare a draft code of practice providing practical guidance regarding compliance with the Act and the regulations and establishing standards in relation to the general behaviour, performance of duties and conduct of parking controllers and clamping operators with regard to clamping activities.
 The statutory consultation process will be undertaken before the finalised code is made and published.
 The code, when adopted, will be legally enforceable.
-It is envisaged that the draft code will be ready for consultation in early Q4 of 2018.
+It is envisaged that the draft code will be ready for consultation in Q3 of 2019.

 The NTA is empowered under Part 4 of the Act to appoint persons as authorised persons for the purposes of enforcement of the Act and of regulations and any code of conduct made under the Act.
 Where necessary the Authority may take proceedings against parking controllers and clamping operators for breaches of their statutory duties.
 This action may be taken arising from complaints investigated in accordance with the Complaints Procedure or following independent enquiries initiated by the NTA or otherwise arising.